-US opens new Embassy in Jerusalem as dozens die in Gaza
+US opens new Embassy in Jerusalem as dozens killed in Gaza

 "Today, Jerusalem is the seam of Israel's government.
 It is the home of the Israeli legislature and the Israeli supreme court and Israel's prime minister and president.
 Israel is a sovereign nation with the right like every other sovereign nation to determine its own capital, yet for many years, we failed to acknowledge the obvious, the plain reality that Israel's capital is Jerusalem," Trump said in the pre-recorded remarks.

-"As I said in December, our greatest hope is for peace," he added.
+"As I said in December, our greatest hope is for peace." he added.

 Politicians and dignitaries including Ivanka Trump and her husband Jared Kushner watched as US Treasury Secretary Steve Mnuchin unveiled the US seal, turning what was formally the consulate building into the Embassy.